fioprotocol/fio-bundles/README.md

   * if 11-20 the address will be checked 2 hours later (+ 1-30 minutes)
   * if 21-40 the address will be checked 4 hours later (+ 1-60 minutes)
   * if > 40 the address will be checked 8 hours later (+ 1-120 minutes)
-* For each refresh interval above a random delay of X minutes, denoted in the parenthesis above, is added to allow a load balance factor.
+* For each refresh interval above, a random delay, denoted in the parenthesis above, is added to allow a load balance factor.
 The actual value of this random delay is also based on the nbr of remaining transactions, starting at 1-10 minutes and progressing to 1-120 minutes.
 For an address who tx count falls below the min threshhold and is refreshed, a cooldown period is added of 30-60 minutes.
 This cooldown period will be updated per the workflow above once the actual transaction count is determined.

 ## Building